 \end{corollary}

-Theorem \ref{main_theorem} and Corollary \ref{corollary_main_thm} generalise a theorem of Koll\'ar which was the main motivation for our article: in \cite{Kollar2004} Koll\'ar proves that under the same assumptions as in Theorem \ref{main_theorem}(i) the specialisation map $sp:\CH_0(X_K)\to \CH_0(X_k)$ is an isomorphism.
+Theorem \ref{main_theorem} and Corollary \ref{corollary_main_thm} generalise a theorem of Koll\'ar which was the main motivation for our article: in \cite{Kollar2004}, Koll\'ar proves that, under the same assumptions as in Theorem \ref{main_theorem}(i), the specialisation map $sp:\CH_0(X_K)\to \CH_0(X_k)$ is an isomorphism if the residue field $k$ is perfect.
 Another motivation is that, under the same assumptions as in Theorem \ref{main_theorem}, but not assuming that the special fiber $X_k$ is separably rationally connected, there is an isomorphism $\CH^{d+j}(X_{},j,\bb Z/n) \xto{\cong} \CH^{d+j}(X_{k},j,\bb Z/n)$ for $(n,\mathrm{ch}(k))=1$.
 For $j=0$ this theorem is due to Saito and Sato \cite[Cor.
 9.5]{SS10} if additionally $k$ is finite or algebraically closed.
 A different proof was given by Bloch in \cite[App.]{EWB16}.
-In \cite{KerzEsnaultWittenberg2016} Kerz, Esnault and Wittenberg showed that the assumptions on the residue field can be dropped and extended the result to the semi-stable case.
-Finally, in \cite{Lu17} the author showed the isomorphism for all $j\geq 0$.
+In \cite{KerzEsnaultWittenberg2016}, Kerz, Esnault and Wittenberg showed that the assumptions on the residue field can be dropped and extended the result to the semi-stable case.
+The assumptions on the singularities of the special fiber were relaxed further by Binda and Krishna in \cite{BindaKrishna2021}.
+Finally, in \cite{Lu17} the author showed the isomorphism for all $j\geq 0$ in the smooth case.

 In a similar vein, we show the following theorem: \begin{theorem}[Thm. \ref{theorem_higher_zero}] Let the notation be as in Theorem \ref{main_theorem}.
 Then the restriction map

 is surjective. \end{theorem}